ML4chemArg/Intro-to-Machine-Learning-in-Chemistry/README.md

 Regression analysis is performed to predict wine density based on other physicochemical properties.
 Correlations between other attributes and density are calculated.
 Both simple and multiple linear regression analyses are performed, and the importance of standardization is exhibited.
-Lastly, LASSO regularization strategy is applied, paying attention to the magnitude and meaning of the regularization constant
+Lastly, LASSO regularization strategy is applied, paying attention to the magnitude and meaning of the regularization constant.

 <p align="center">